magnet-tn/dwa15-fall2016-notes/03_Laravel/24_Models.md

 Reminder: Add `use DB;` at the top of Controller files that will use the DB Facade.
 Alternatively, you can prefix any `DB` invocation with a slash, e.g. `\DB::`.
 The reason you need to do this is covered in [Namespacing in Controllers](https://github.com/susanBuck/dwa15-fall2016-notes/blob/master/03_Laravel/12_Namespacing_in_Controllers.md).

 ### Read
-For example, here's how you would retrieve all the rows from the `books` table using the DB `get()` method, demonstrated the foobook's PracticeController:
+For example, here's how you would retrieve all the rows from the `books` table using the DB `get()` method, demonstrated in the foobook's PracticeController:

 ```php
 <?php